Aiven-Open/klaw-docs/docs/Concepts/workflows.md

 ## Connector owner

-Klaw can integrate with _Kafka Connect_ and define various types of connectors.
+Klaw can integrate with _Apache Kafka Connect_ and define various types of connectors.
 Any team can request a specific connector, and they will become the owners of that connector.